RichardTMiles/PHP-WebSockets/README.md

 # PHP-RFC - https://github.com/php/php-src/pull/14047

-This repo was used to initially develop and test `apache_connection_stream` which would allow websockets though Apache CGI without any server configuartion.
+This repo was used to develop and test `apache_connection_stream()` which would allow websockets though Apache CGI without any server configuartion.
 Historically a websocket request must be setup by running a PHP-CLI script that starts a server to then accepts connections on a specific port.
+It contains both what is standard and what is not.

 # Starting the WebSocket
 ## PHP-CGI apache2handler